SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ___________

-An instance of a class (such as ``someRectangle`` above) is traditionally known as an *object*.
+An instance of a class (such as ``someRectangle`` above) is traditionally known as an :newTerm:`object`.
 However, Swift classes and structures are much closer in functionality than in other languages, and much of this chapter describes functionality that can apply to instances of *either* a class or a structure type.
-Because of this, the more general term *instance* is used below.
+Because of this, the more general term :newTerm:`instance` is used below.

 Accessing Properties
 ~~~~~~~~~~~~~~~~~~~~

-The properties of an instance can be accessed using *dot syntax*:
+The properties of an instance can be accessed using :newTerm:`dot syntax`:

 .. testcode:: classesAndStructures